JeroPluy/LG/docs/README.md

 ## Side Notes
-* If you want some printouts on the console, use a \*DV (_DebugVersion_)
+* If you want some printouts on the console, use the \*DV (_DebugVersion_)
-* The maimum number of targets per game is now limited to 40 but I haven't tried more than 14 (but it should work with more too)
+* The maximum number of targets per game is now limited to 40 but I haven't tried more than 14 (but it should work with more too)